1,000+ Opportunities

 Pre-Accelerator for Emerging Lowcountry Entrepreneurs Boyd Innovation Center powered by GrowCo – Boosting Baselines: Enhancing ColaStarts with Startup Sprint, Peer Support and Platforms Increasing HOPE Financial Training Center – Forecast to Flourish Lowcountry Local First (LLF) – Invest Local Initiative Main Street SC – Small Business Photo Sprint and Story Series NextGEN – NextGEN Access to Capital OneSpartanburg – Spartanburg Ecosystem Acceleration Project Rock Hill Economic Development Corporation – Student-Made Rock Hill Southern Palmetto Foundation – Propel Business Lab Expansion Project The Harbor Entrepreneur Center – Supply Chain Accelerator The Hill Institute for Innovation and Entrepreneurship – Furman Innovation Lab University Industry Demonstration Partnership (UIDP) – HBCU Engage 2025: Cultivating Collaboration and Equipping the State's Historically Black Colleges and Universities for Industry Partnerships Zucker Institute for Innovation Commercialization powered by MUSC – Zucker Institute (ZI) Startup LaunchPad

-Based on current listing details, eligibility includes: Organizations in South Carolina addressing innovation and entrepreneurship.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations in South Carolina addressing challenges faced by small businesses.
+Confirm the full requirements in the official notice before applying.